Hundreds of functions in MATLAB® and other toolboxes run automatically on a GPU if you supply a

 gpuArray provides GPU versions of many functions that you can use to create data arrays, such as

 linspace.
 For more information, see Create GPU Arrays Directly.

 Many MATLAB functions support gpuArrays.
 When you supply a gpuArray argument to any GPU-enabled function, the function runs automatically on the GPU.
 For more information, see Run MATLAB Functions on a GPU.
-Create a complex grid for the algorithm, and create an array for the results,
+Create a complex grid for the algorithm, and create the array

 ones function, and specify